John Hawley Glover: Establishing the forerunner of the Nigerian Army and Police

 Glover formed the nucleus of present-day Nigeria's Army and Police with 10 Hausa runaway slaves on 1 June 1863.
 The group was known as Glover's Hausas or 'Glover's Forty Thieves'.
 Glover went to great lengths to develop bonds of personal loyalty with the Armed Hausas.
 He personally trained, commanded, and chose his successors, ensuring their loyalty.
 In return for their loyalty, Glover rewarded his troops with land and dwellings.
 He raised their pay and provided them with smart uniforms that broadcast their status of free men and agents of the British colonial government.

 After this period Glover was employed to repel incursions of the Ashantis.
 When the Third Anglo-Ashanti War broke out in 1873, Captain Glover undertook the task of organizing the native people, whose hatred of the Ashantis might be expected to make them favourable to the British authorities—to the extent at least to which their fears would allow them to act.
 His services were accepted, and in September 1873, he landed at Cape Coast in the Gold Coast and, after forming a small trustworthy force of Hausa, marched to Accra.
 His influence sufficed to gather a numerous native force.

 In January 1874, Captain Glover was able to render some assistance in the taking of Kumasi, but it was at the head of a Hausa force.
 His services were acknowledged by Parliament and by his appointment to Knight Grand Cross of the Order of St Michael and St George in the 1874 Birthday Honours.

 Governor of Newfoundland, and Leeward Islands

 In 1875, he was appointed governor of Newfoundland and held the post until 1881, when he was transferred to the Leeward Islands.
 He returned to Newfoundland in 1883 as governor again.

 Death and legacy

 Glover died in London on 30 September 1885.
 Lady Glover's Life of her husband appeared in 1897.
 Lagosians raised money in 1885 to build a public hall in his memory - Glover Memorial Hall, situated on land donated by Madam Tinubu, a sometimes adversary and collaborator of Glover.
 There is also a memorial to him in St Paul's Cathedral in London.
-The beautiful, scenic community of Glovertown, Newfoundland, on the north east coast is named after him.
+The beautiful, scenic community of Glovertown, Newfoundland, birthplace of author Stanley Sparkes, is named after him.
 The unincorporated community of Glovers Harbour in Newfoundland is named after him.